Gastric Bypass Risks and Complications

 The following are complications specific to Gastric Bypass Surgery:

 A leak is an area, most commonly where bowel and stomach are connected with staples, that doesn’t seal as quickly as the rest of the connection.
-The national average for post-operative leaks with gastric bypass surgery is 4%.
+The national average for post-operative leaks with gastric bypass surgery is less than 1%.
 The treatment varies between antibiotics and an operation, depending on the severity of the leak.

 An internal hernia can form when the bowel twists or blocks itself.
 Fewer than 5% of gastric bypass patients develop an internal hernia.
-Surgery is required to repair an internal hernia.
+Surgery is required to repair an internal hernia and the patient usually goes home the next day.

-Most patients have little or no problems at all after Gastric Bypass Surgery.
-Some patients experience side effects of: temporary nausea/vomiting (especially if they are sensitive to anesthesia), constipation, Dumping Syndrome (sensitivity to sugar and/or fat) and temporary hair thinning.
+The vast majority of patients have little or no problems at all after Gastric Bypass Surgery.
+Some patients experience side effects of: temporary nausea/vomiting (especially if they are sensitive to anesthesia), constipation, dumping syndrome (sensitivity to sugar and/or fat) and temporary hair thinning.
 All patients have increased sensitivity to alcohol, absorbing 4 times as much alcohol from a drink and becoming easily intoxicated.